Daniel-Bennett777/BodyBlaster-Capstone/README.md

 The leaderboard displays user rankings based on their total coins earned.
 Rankings are updated in real-time to reflect changes in user standings.
 Strive to earn more coins and climb higher on the leaderboard.

+Instructions on actually loading in the Database to test the app: instructions are 2 part because you will need the database firstly.
+STEP 1: go to this link and get the database setup according to readme instructions: https://github.com/Daniel-Bennett777/BodyBlaster-API
+STEP 2:
+Git clone the database SSH key in terminal: in a separate terminal or terminal tab you may now clone in the project into any directory setup for vscode. use this phrase : " git clone git@github.com:Daniel-Bennett777/BodyBlaster-Capstone.git"